WraithOP/CaptureTheFlag/TryHackMe/Borderlands.md

 So it is using sql connection.

-Since we know `documentid` is the only thing using sql I tested it
+Since we know `documentid` is the only thing using sql I only tested it.

 ## SQL INJECTION

 ![image](https://user-images.githubusercontent.com/68326057/124986468-40df0180-e059-11eb-843d-becd7df275ef.png)

-So it is using MYSQL
+So it is using MYSQL.

 ![image](https://user-images.githubusercontent.com/68326057/124988356-84d30600-e05b-11eb-8a18-590d2c7acb53.png)

-API key is Using this function
+API key is Using this function.

 ![image](https://user-images.githubusercontent.com/68326057/124988668-e5fad980-e05b-11eb-923d-9a89a8e6f919.png)